-Virginia International University is an accredited institution of higher learning holding accreditation through the Accrediting Council for Independent Colleges and Schools (ACICS), which is certified to operate by the State Council of Higher Education for Virginia (SCHEV).
+Fairfax University of America is an accredited institution of higher learning holding accreditation through the Accrediting Council for Independent Colleges and Schools (ACICS), which is certified to operate by the State Council of Higher

+Education for Virginia (SCHEV).
 Additional information on accreditation can be found in the Accreditation and Certifications section of this catalog.